 Around 20% of skin cancers in the UK are squamous cell carcinomas, forming in flat cells which make up the middle and outer layers of our skin.
-Whilst they are a non melanoma skin cancer, they hold a degree of risk.
+Whilst they are a non melanoma skin cancer, they do hold a degree of risk.

 SCCs can be aggressive and cause significant tissue damage if untreated.
 They also have the ability to spread to wider areas, reaching lymph nodes, or other organs in about 4% of cases and proving fatal in half of those.